top of page

 Translated: “Get some chocolate in me, boy howdy.”

 One of my favorite spots for this particular compulsion can found on downtown Asheville’s Haywood Street, midway between Woolworth Walk, a fine local art gallery, and Malaprop’s bookstore.
-The Chocolate Fetish is strategically situated.
+The Chocolate Fetish is strategically situated indeed.

 Founded by a couple of chocolate-lovers with world-spanning experience, their passion for this confection shows in glittering cabinets of every chocolate-made delight you can imagine, from pecan rochers to dark chocolate-shelled marshmallows.

 Choosing your dessert is half the fun here, so be sure to take your time.
-And while you’re at it, be sure to check out their packaged chocolate selection to find your perfect last-minute gift, anniversary token, and/or stocking stuffer.
+And while you’re at it, check out their packaged chocolate selection to find your perfect last-minute gift, anniversary token, and/or stocking stuffer.

 Image from Unsplash